azr-arch/realtime-chat-app/README.md

 ---

 **Design Credit**: The design for this project is inspired by [https://dribbble.com/shots/22529373-Desktop-design-of-a-chat-application-Lazarev].
 All credit for the design goes to them.
-Certainly!
-To add a note in your previous chat app's README about the enhanced version that follows Next.js best practices and structure, you can include something like this:

 ---

 ## Note: Enhanced Version Available!

-🚀 **Check out the new and improved version of this chat app!** We've rebuilt it from scratch using Next.js, TypeScript, and other modern tools.
+🚀 **Check out the new and improved version of this chat app!** rebuilt from scratch using Next.js, TypeScript, and other modern tools.
 No more React.js confusion! 🎉

 [Chat App v2](https://github.com/azr-arch/chat-app-v2)